scc23/tic-tac-toe/README.md

 # tic-tac-toe
-Tic-Tac-Toe game with GUI and AI
+Tic-Tac-Toe game with GUI and AI using minimax algorithm

-AI in progress
 GUI in progress